 So the question is if one can choose to opt for cord blood banking during a natural birth can be easily answered.

-Most birth plans, can accommodate cord blood banking as collection of the sample takes place post the baby’s birth.
+Most birth plans, can accommodate cord blood banking as a collection of the sample takes place post the baby’s birth.
 The collection process in itself is less than a five minute.
 So basically, in the turmoil and joy of delivering your bundle of joy into this world, you probably won’t even notice, when the clamping has been done and the sample has already been collected.

 However, one must ensure that your healthcare provider has been informed beforehand that you wish to opt for cord blood banking.
 Also, in case of private cord blood banking, you must inform the private storage bank that you intend to opt for a natural birth and they may have to send out their trained phlebotomist to collect the sample when you get your labour pains, closer to your delivery date.
 Have the number of the Executive you’ve dealt with through the enrolment process saved on your partner and your mobile phones.
 Also, if the private cord blood bank has a Hotline or a Toll-free number, it is a good idea to have such numbers saved on your mobile phone too.

-Remember to carry your collection kit to the birthing centre so that if by any chance the baby arrives early and the phlebotomist is unable to reach in time, your healthcare provider will be able to carry out the sample collection.
+Remember to carry your collection kit to the birthing center so that if by any chance the baby arrives early and the phlebotomist is unable to reach it in time, your healthcare provider will be able to carry out the sample collection.
 Always keep in mind that storing your baby’s cord blood sample is a once in a lifetime opportunity.